 At age 46, after yet another round of blood tests the GP told me I hadn't even started perimenopause.
 I was so angry and frustrated I banged my arm down on the GP’s desk and demanded to know what was wrong with me, seeing as I hadn’t had a period in so long.
 The GP, at the time, looked at the results again and concluded I was post menopause.
 And that was it.
 No discussion, advice or direction on how to look after my bones, muscles, heart health, sleep, vaginal health, nutrition and lifestyle, or any other help.
 NOTHING.

 Once I had the diagnosis I was determined to find a way I could feel more like myself again.
 The journey was hard but worth the effort as now I'm stronger, healthier and feel more like myself.

-Angry, scared yet found a way through
+Angry, scared yet found a way through the maze

 I sometimes get so angry at the lack of supports available at the time on perimenopause and post menopause care.
 Nowadays I’m hopeful women will source the information and supports they need to manage their perimenopause and beyond with ease, no matter what their age.